mslooten/marcoslooten.com/blog/10-quick-git-command-line-tips/10-quick-git-command-line-tips.md

 If you're working on a feature, sometimes the development branch gets updated.
 It's good practice to often merge that in to prevent large conflicts.
 You can use the following syntax:

 `git merge origin/branch-name`

+An often made mistake is replacing the slash with a space.
+It will not return an error, but it will not merge the branch you want (instead it will merge the default branch).
+So always use a slash between 'origin' and the branch name.

 If there are conflicts, you can manually fix them in the conflicted files and then add & commit them.
 After that, you should be good to go.